benfrankel/ch-analysis/README.md

 # CH Analysis

-This repository holds a collection of scripts & utilities for the game Card Hunter.
+This repository holds a collection of scripts & utilities for the game Card Hunter, including the code for the Discord bot "Pizzatron".

 ## Dependencies